shiro-nuko/genetic-algorithm-py/README.md

 OBS: "mutation-rate" is in decimal notation (0.01 = 1%)

+Just a tip: Best be careful with mutation (っ◕‿◕)っ

 ## License

 All code and build scripts in this repo is licensed under the terms of [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).